 The word emotion is derived from the Latin word emovere which means to reduce, to excite, to move, or the stirrup.
 Therefore, emotion is referred to as the stirring of the organism.
 When we feel anger, fear, joy, sadness, hate, etc. we feel excited or excited.
-An emotional state consists of feelings, emotions, physical and physical reactions.
+An emotional state consists of feelings, emotions, and physical and physical reactions.

-A feeling is joy or an unpleasant experience.
+A feeling is a joy or an unpleasant experience.
 Each emotion is accompanied by impulsive or internal drives toward one kind or another.
 The mode of an emotion depends on the intensity of the emotion.
 Physical and physiological components refer to the actual body movements.
 Emotion is always awakened by a specific stimulus that may be a person, object, or event.

 Different individuals can respond to different emotions with the same motivation.
-So emotion stands for a wide range of behaviors like love, anger, envy, etc. When there is such a thing as mind, anger or joy, there are certain conditions of the mind.
+So emotion stands for a wide range of behaviors like love, anger, envy, etc. When there is such a thing as mind, anger, or joy, there are certain conditions of the mind.
 Psychologists have termed this emotional state as emotion.